Integrated Training

 Before we enlist you into our intense full-time, integrated program, we want to make sure that you are able to keep up with the studies.
 The entry tests are a critical first step to help make sure that the flight hours and cost estimates will remain close to the target.

-Our aptitude testing consist of several stages.
+Our aptitude testing consists of three stages.
 You must pass each stage to advance to the next stage.

-In the first stage we start by assessing your English (speaking, understanding, reading and writing), Math & Science abilities, your character, and various other mental abilities as well as your physical fitness.
+In the first stage we start by assessing your English (speaking, understanding, reading and writing), Math & Science abilities and various other mental abilities as well as your physical fitness.

-In the second stage you will complete training sessions in the simulator and in the airplane.
+In the second stage you will complete a psychological assessment, the aviation medical examination and training sessions in the simulator and airplane.

-If you pass this stage we will accept you into our Integrated Flight Training.
+If you pass this stage we will accept you into our Integrated Flight Training Program.

 Step 2: PPL

-At the end of Stage 2 you will have around 65h of total flight time and completed 265h of in-class ground school, 700 h of structured self-study time plus uncounted hours of extra homework and flight briefings.
+At the end of the PPL training you will have around 65h of total flight time and completed 265h of in-class ground school, 700 h of structured self-study time plus uncounted hours of extra homework and flight briefings.

 The PPL is a major step towards becoming an airline transport licensed pilot.

-Step 3: ATPL Theory, Night Endorsement & Time-building
+Step 3: ATPL Theory, Night, Instrument Flight & Time-building

-In this phase you will complete a 10h ground school for the night endorsement.
+In this part of your training you will complete a 10h ground school for the night endorsement.

-You will also build your Pilot-In-Command (PIC) time and conduct cross-country flights to several new destinations.
+You will also build your cross country Pilot-In-Command (PIC) time (50h), conducting cross-country flights to the following destinations: Sayaboury, Luanprabang, Xiengkhuang, Savannakhet, Attapeu and Pakse.

-In this phase of your training, you will learn to fly and navigate the airplane in "instrument meteorological conditions" (IMC), or in other words, in very low visibility or cloud.
+In this part you will also learn to fly and navigate the airplane in "instrument meteorological conditions" (IMC) and according to Instrument Flight Rules (IFR).

-You will learn to fly according to Instrument Flight Rules (IFR), how to fly standard Instrument departure procedures, navigate, fly instrument arrivals and approaches down to minima, conduct missed approach procedures and enter instrument holding patterns.
+You will learn how to fly standard Instrument departure procedures, navigate, fly instrument arrivals and various kinds of instrument approaches down to minima, conduct missed approach procedures and enter instrument holding patterns.

 You will learn to depart, navigate and approach using the NDB, VOR and GNSS.
 You will also practice ILS CAT I approaches.

-You will conduct the ground school required for these ratings here in Laos and then you will either be sent to Canada for the practical portion of the training or enrolled into our own multi-engine program here in Laos.
+You will conduct the ground school required for the multi-engine class and multi-engine instrument ratings here in Laos before traveling to Canada for the practical portion of the training.

 The flight syllabus includes 11h on the small twin for the multi-engine rating and an additional 10 hours for the multi-engine instrument rating.

-At the end of this Step you will be at 186h of total flight time.
+At the end of this Part you will be at 186h of total flight time.

-You can expect to pass the CPL flight test 21-months into your training.
+You can expect to pass the CPL flight test 24-months into your training.